Blursoftwares/HTML/Introduction to CSS/README.md

 The [CSS Zen Garden](https://www.csszengarden.com/) is one of the most impressive demonstrations of CSS power.
-Links to an other site.
 People use the same HTML page and use CSS to produce quite diverse pages.
 Take a look at it.
 <!-- Open the website above and browse through a couple of designs during the lesson -->

 ## How does HTML and CSS work together?